rust-lang/book/src/ch01-00-introduction.md

 control of a low-level language, but with helpful abstractions that feel like a high-level language.
-The Rust community welcomes all programmers who have their experience in languages like C and are looking for a safer alternative, as well as programmers from languages like Ruby who are looking for ways to write more performant code without losing expressiveness.
+The Rust community welcomes all programmers who have their experience in languages like C and are looking for a safer alternative, as well as programmers from languages like Python who are looking for ways to write more performant code without losing expressiveness.

 Rust provides the majority of its safety checks at compile time and without a